zix99/acme-tiny-manager/README.md

 This certificate manager wraps the [acme-tiny](https://github.com/diafygi/acme-tiny/) script to manage keys in `certs/` and provide the tooling to keep the keys up to date.

-Much like the acme-tiny script, this one requires **root permissions**.
+Much like the acme-tiny script, this one requires **access to your private keys**.

 ## Dependencies